jmcook1186/bioDISORTpy/README.md

 # Outputs

 Two plots are saved to the fig_path.
 First is the hemisphere-integrated spectral albedo at the surface.
-The second is the spectral albedo at the surface at each viewing angle.
+The second is the broadband albedo at the surface at each viewing angle.

 ![spectral albedo](./assets/albedo_DISORT.png)